 The Storage Shed You Build Yourself

 The marketplace is full of prefab and prebuilt storage sheds.
-Some companies with come to your property and build a shed on-site in a variety of sizes.
+Some companies come to your property and build a shed on-site in a variety of sizes.
 Others will bring them in on a flat-bed.
 Prefab buildings vary in quality depending on price and materials.
 They come in metals or plastics as well as traditional wood.
 Even with all these options, DIY is still the best, most cost-effective choice for shed building.
-Building yourself gives you the opportunity to choose your own materials and construction methods.
-Below are the steps for building your own shed.
+Building yourself allows you to choose your materials and construction methods.
+Below are the steps for building your shed.

 Step 1: Choose Your Site